 This tests the integrity of the waveform memory.
-The waveform memory stores the waveforms that are being generated at the output connector and, therefore, flaws in the memory can cause distortions and impurities in the output waveform.
+The waveform Arbitrary memory stores the waveforms that are being generated at the output Waveform Memory connector and therefore, flaws in the memory can cause distortions Operation and impurity of the output waveforms.